shonny-ua/gulp-rev-collector/README.md

 Type : `Boolean`

-You set a flag, replaceReved, which will replace alredy replaced links in template's files.
+You set a flag, replaceReved, which will replace already replaced links in template's files.
 Default value is `false`.

+#### replaceShorterPatternsFirst

+Type : `Boolean`

+You set a flag, which will replace shorter patterns first.
+Default value is `false`.

+if there are two file have same name, eg:  '/image/my/bg.png' and  '/image/bg.png',  replaceShorterPatternsFirst set false will cause a problem that  those different files direct to same file, set true will solve it.

 #### dirReplacements